top of page

 The stable-unstable T-BOW® trains deep stabilizing muscles, important for the back and all joints.

-Combining the T-BOW® with the T-Bands can cause unilateral forces that stimulate the musculature that stabilizes the spine in all its planes, thus customizing the correction of postural imbalances; And coordination sequences and postures can also be designed to prioritize static-dynamic relaxation (segmental and global).
+And coordination sequences and postures can also be designed to prioritize static-dynamic relaxation (segmental and global).

 Comments